 EU laws and regulations are increasingly shaping clients' corporate and commercial strategies.
 Policymakers and regulators are tightening their grip and increasing their scrutiny.
 In competition matters, the case law of the Court of Justice (“CJEU”) and the General Court (“GCEU”) of the European Union as well as the decisional practice of the European Commission (the “Commission”) are rapidly evolving.
 The complex web of regulators in the European Union encompass not only the Commission but also the 28 national competition authorities.
 Investigating powers and penalties are becoming more severe.
 More generally, the top EU regulatory framework, with legislative powers shared among the Commission, the Council of Ministers and the European Parliament, has never been so complex and active.

-Sheppard Mullin’s EU competition and regulatory lawyers in Brussels work across the whole of the European Union.
+Sheppard Mullin’s EU competition and regulatory lawyers in Brussels, highly ranked by Legal 500 Europe, Chambers Europe, JUVE and GCR, work across the whole of the European Union.
 They join forces with colleagues in the US and in Asia to ensure our clients' global business needs are met, their interests defended and their long term strategies realized.
 Clients rely on us for expert and commercial advice on complex national (each Member State), EU and global questions.

 Our team offers expert support and hands-on advice in a broad range of EU competition and regulatory matters.
 Our strong trans-Atlantic ties, flanked by a strategic presence in Asia, allow us to work on the most complex merger control issues and global cartel investigations.
 We assist clients in abuse of dominance cases, compliance and regulatory matters, and related litigation before the EU courts, the CJEU and the GCEU, as well as before national courts.
 Our state aid capabilities are unrivaled and we assist clients in some of their most delicate and critical business issues.
 We represent clients and plead before the CJEU and the GCEU as well as before the Belgian, French, German and UK courts in EU law related matters.